ThatsDucky/Dealership/README.md

 Running the web site:

-With the WebApi running, browse to the website directory and run npm start.
+With the WebApi running, browse to the website directory and run

+npm install
+npm start

 The site should launch in a broswer at http://localhost:3000.